BDC Hamburger Icon

 7. Going paperless without a backup

-The last thing a small business owner wants to go through is a tax audit.
-But if you do have to, the more paperwork you have, the better off you’ll be.
+The last thing a small business owner wants to experience is a tax audit.
+But if you must, the more paperwork you have, the better.

-In this digital age where everything lives in the cloud or on an app, it’s understandable that people don’t save their paperwork for a few weeks, let alone seven years, but the IRS will want it during an audit.
+In this digital age where everything lives in the cloud or on an app, it’s understandable that people don’t save their paperwork for a few weeks, let alone seven years.
+However, the IRS will want specific records during an audit.

 A good rule of thumb is to save the following documents for at least seven years: